Integrable Geodesic Flows on Cones over Riemannian Manifolds: Introduction

+Let $O$ be the singular point of $K$ ($t=0$).
+To define $TK$ it is natural to set $T_O K := K$.
 We show below that if a geodesic on $K$ contains $O$ or has $O$ as a limit point, then the geodesic is a cone generatrix, i.e. a line passing through $O$ (see Lemma~\ref{lem:two-types}).
 Hence the geodesic flow

 is defined for all $s$.